Yubo-Qiu/BU-Ninja-Project/README.md

 # BU-Ninja-Project
 This project is done only for research purposes, DO NOT USE IT FOR ANY OTHER PURPOSES.
 This code is protected by copyright.
-It is available under the terms of the [insert the name of the license you chose] license, which can be found in the [insert file name] file in this repository.
+It is available under the terms of the GNU GPLv3 license, which can be found in the add-license-1 file in this repository.
 By using this code, you agree to the terms of the license.